 - Assessing Litigation Risk.
-Are company leaders aware of any complaints (formal or informal) or potential grounds for the employee to allege harassment or discrimination?
+Are company leaders aware of any complaints (formal or informal) or potential grounds for the employee to allege discrimination?
 If so, how substantial is the documentation supporting the non-discriminatory basis for the employee’s termination?

 - Determining the Company’s Liability as a Result of Termination.
 What compensation and benefits will be owed upon termination?
 Are there any disputes (actual or potential) regarding the employee’s right to commissions, equity, or options?
 In the case of a contract-based employee, are there any conditions on the company’s liability that are relevant to the circumstances surrounding the employee’s termination?

 - Evaluating Potential Ancillary Consequences of Termination.
 If the employee leaves on bad terms, does he or she have access to confidential or proprietary information that could be exposed?
 If so, what measures can be taken prior to termination to protect against exposure?
 Is the employee’s termination (or wrongful termination suit) likely to trigger resignations or lawsuits from other employees?